timwu64/Deep-Reinforcement-Learning-DQN-Banana-Navigation/README.md

 •	1 - move backward.
 •	2 - turn left.
 •	3 - turn right.
-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

-Spend a couple of minutes to move around and collect some yellow bananas.
-Once you feel like you understand the agent's task, feel free to move on to the next part of the lesson!

 ### Prerequisites
 Make sure you have `python 3.6` installed.